+What’s the difference between promise ring and engagement ring?
 Promise rings and engagement rings have five main differences: purpose, appearance, cost, manner of giving, and etiquette.
 Amid these differences, both promise rings and engagement rings are a symbol of love and commitment to your partner.

 These differences may help guide you as you decide which ring is right for you and your partner.
 Frequently asked questions are also answered below.

-5 Differences Between Promise Ring and Engagement Ring
+Promise Ring vs Engagement Ring (Breakdown)